How To Increase Submissions For Your Awards Program?

 - Divide the application form into pages.
 For example, the basic information, their proposal, the team...etc.
 Pages help applicants focus on each section separately.

 - Autosave applications!
 Since some application forms are not made to be done in one sitting.
 Applicants should have the option to leave and come back later to edit their applications.
+With autosave, you make sure that their data is saved while they type.

 - Use conditional logic questions.
 Condition logic means that some questions depend on the applicant’s response to previous ones.
 It controls which fields appear based on the applicant's answer.
 Avoid confusion with questions that include a note (Answer only if your reply to the previous question was X).